-I returned from school one afternoon and found our front door open.
-I could hear voices coming down the hallway.
+I returned from school one afternoon and found the front door had been left open.
+I heard voices coming down the hallway.
 Two men emerged carrying my mother’s unconscious body.
 As they walked out of the house, a friend of my mother’s came out of my parent’s bedroom holding a purse and a bag full of my mother’s clothing.
 She told me that my mother wasn’t feeling well and that they were taking her to the hospital.

 They placed her in the car and drove away, leaving behind a trail of dust.
 I sat on the front steps of our house watching the dust settle, not knowing what to do or where to go.

 My father came home that evening, but didn’t say much.
 The next day, we visited my mother at the hospital.
 They were both forlorn, distant in their own way.
 Later that day, we went back to the house, and as the week progressed, the house gradually became a reflection of my parents’ sadness.

 I have vague memories of a funeral I never attended, and prayers being offered.
 People, many of whom I had never met before, began to bring food to our house.
 The kitchen soon became cluttered with an assortment of pots and thermos containers, packed with different types of foods and delicacies.
 It was as though our neighbors had channeled all their sympathy and grief into the food they gave us.

 I don’t know if it was because of the routineness of death, but in Cameroon, mourning took place within the context of lavish death celebrations in honor of the deceased, usually accompanied by heavy drinking and dancing, and occasional gun shots.
 Sometimes, I would lay in bed at night listening to the singing and the gunfire in the distance, and then later to the droves of people as they stumbled through the streets laughing and shouting.